jo/couchrest/README.md

     $ gem sources -a http://gems.github.com (you only have to do this once)
     $ sudo gem install couchrest-couchrest

+## The TF fork

+NOTE: The commands above will install the original sources from http://github.com/couchrest/couchrest

+To install my fork, use the github gem:
+   $ sudo gem install jo-couchrest

 ### Relax, it's RESTful

 CouchRest rests on top of a HTTP abstraction layer using by default Heroku’s excellent REST Client Ruby HTTP wrapper.